Note on Trump's personal ledger was "deleted" before copy sent to grand jury, Trump Organization executive says

 McConney was then shown a copy of the same 2012 personal ledger page provided by the Trump Organization to a Manhattan grand jury in 2021.
 The phrase "per Allen Weisselberg" appeared to be missing.

-"If you go into the system on the general ledger program, you can change descriptions," McConney testified.
+"Somebody can go into the system in the general ledger program, you can change descriptions," McConney testified.

-"Are you saying someone deleted the phrase 'per Allen Weisselberg'?" asked prosecutor Joshua Steinglass.
+"Are you saying that someone went in and deleted the phrase 'per Allen Weisselberg'?" asked prosecutor Joshua Steinglass.

 "Yes," McConney replied.
 Under further questioning, McConney was unable to say who deleted the entry.